Now Hiring for 2026 Fall After-School Hybrid Program

 • Must be legally eligible to work in Canada

-• Must be attending or returning to school
+• Must be attending and returning to school in September

-• Must not have previously participated in any YIPI program
+• Must not have previously participated in any Canadian police service YIPI program

-• Family members of current, past and retired Toronto Police Service personnel are ineligible to participate in the program
+• Family members of active and retired personnel from any Canadian police service are not eligible to participate in the program

 Additionally, youth must be permanent residents of one of the following neighbourhoods: